Part IV

 When depolarization surfaces:

-- Self-Awareness: Recognize the pattern as energetic.
-Are you and your partner(s) expressing a balanced range?
+• Notice the pattern as energetic.
+Are you and your partner(s) stuck in the same pole?
 Is there fluidity?

 Practical Techniques for Balancing Polarity